choria-io/website/docs/content/concepts/terminology/index.md

 ## Action

-Agents expose tasks, we call these tasks actions.
+[Agents](#agent) expose tasks, we call these tasks actions.
 Each agent like a exim queue management agent might expose many tasks like *mailq*, *rm*, *retry* etc. These are al actions provided by an agent.

 ## Agent

 Code that captures a specific API a server wish to expose to Choria Clients.
 Example agents are *package*, *service*, *puppet* and ones you write your own.
+Agents expose [Actions](#action) to clients.

 They can be written in Ruby via the MCollective Compatibility Framework or in Golang and soon other options will be made.